-Faith contingent on the occurrence of miracles risks disillusion.
+Faith contingent on the occurrence of miracles risks disillusionment.

-Jesus personified perfect compassion yet never cured every sick person or resurrected every corpse.
-He did nothing while John the Baptist, one of his staunchest supporters and his cousin, was imprisoned and later executed.
+Jesus personified perfect compassion, yet he never cured every sick person or resurrected every corpse.
+He did nothing to help John the Baptist, his cousin and one of his staunchest allies, who was imprisoned and eventually executed.

-In desperate situations, we should pray ceaselessly for positive outcomes, however improbable.
-God still does wondrous things through miracles and divine providence.
-But he sovereignly chooses the nature and occasion of these wonders.
+In desperate situations, we should pray ceaselessly for positive outcomes, even if they seem improbable.
+God still works wondrously through miracles and divine providence, but he sovereignly chooses the nature and occasion of these wonders.

 Like Paul, we must accept God’s answers to our prayers, even if a miraculous resolution never materializes.